Bolesław Bierut: In the Soviet Union

 On 1 September 1939, Nazi Germany attacked Poland.
 On 6 September the Polish military command issued a radio appeal for all able-bodied men to head east;

 Bierut left Warsaw for Lublin, from where he proceeded to Kovel.
 Eastern Poland was soon occupied by the Red Army and Bierut was about to spend a part of World War II in the Soviet Union.
-Form early October, he was employed by the Soviets in political capacities, including vice-chairmanship of a regional election commission before the Elections to the People's Assemblies of Western Ukraine and Western Belorussia.
+From early October, he was employed by the Soviets in political capacities, including vice-chairmanship of a regional election commission before the Elections to the People's Assemblies of Western Ukraine and Western Belorussia.
 The two assemblies, once established, voted for the incorporation of the previously Polish territories into the respective Soviet republics.

 Bierut spent the rest of 1939, 1940 and the first part of 1941 in the Soviet Union, in Kiev and Moscow, working, making efforts to sanitize his record as a communist and searching for Fornalska, whom he met in Moscow in July 1940 and again in May 1941 in Białystok, where she had moved with Aleksandra.
 The mother and daughter were evacuated to Yershov in the Soviet Union after the June 1941 outbreak of the Soviet-German war, but Bierut ended up in Minsk.
 From November 1941, he was employed there by the German occupation authorities as a manager in the trade and food distribution department of the city government.
 In the summer of 1943, Bierut arrived in Nazi-occupied Poland, likely dispatched there as a trusted Soviet operative.
 He came to join the leadership of the Polish Workers' Party (PPR), a new communist party founded in January 1942.
 He may have been recommended for the job by Fornalska; parachuted into the General Government in the spring of 1942, she was in charge of the PPR's radio communications with Moscow.
 Bierut became a member of the party Secretariat on 23 November 1943.

 While there are many accounts and stories relating to Bierut during the 1939–1943 period, not much is known with certainty about his activities and the accounts are often speculative or amount to hearsay.